-The Alan Harpham Award will honor and recognize an individual with distinguished actions in promoting the project management professionalization in the international development and humanitarian sectors by using PM4NGOs methodologies and tools, such as PMD Pro.
+The Alan Harpham Award will honor and recognize an individual with distinguished actions in promoting the project and program management professionalization in the international development and humanitarian sectors by using PM4NGOs methodologies and tools, such as Project DPro.

-The selected winner will demonstrate not only leadership in advocating for project management professionalization but, most importantly, in innovation of PMD Pro tools application, impact on project management maturity, and promoting the access to those who are most in need and to a range of stakeholders in the sector such as community based organizations or local NGOs.
+The selected winner will demonstrate not only leadership in advocating for project and program management professionalization but, most importantly, in innovation of Project DPro tools application, impact on project management maturity, and promoting the access to those who are most in need and to a range of stakeholders in the sector such as community based organizations or local NGOs.

 The award is named in honor of Alan Harpham, a global citizen dedicated to making his sector and community a better place.

 Originally a civil engineer, Alan’s professional experience ranged from major North Sea construction and petrochemical projects to chairman of the APM Group.
 Within the sphere of project management, Alan was an early director of Cranfield University’s MSc in Project Management, then Managing Director of a leading consultancy in program and project management with Nichols Associates.
 He also served as chairman of Cranfield University’s Science and Research ethics committee and SPD’s medical ethics committee.